Bringing the Best Healthcare Professionals to an FQHC Near You

 3RNet: National Rural Recruitment and Retention Network

 3RNet is an online job posting website that is free of charge for FQHCs in New Jersey as part of their collaboration with the New Jersey Department of Health.
-Employers can upload job openings and access helpful resources and information through the 3RNet website.
+Employers can upload job openings and access helpful resources through the 3RNet website.
 The 3RNet platform specifically publicizes job listings from employers who serve rural and underserved communities.
 As a result, applicants who are interested in working at a Community Health Center in New Jersey have a direct link to potential employers.

 New Jersey Department of Health Rural Health Project Officer in the Office of Primary Care and Rural Health, Marisol Meyers is New Jersey’s 3RNet Member Representative.
 Marisol maintains state and regional web pages within the 3RNet website.
 These web pages provide information about communities, available opportunities, and loan repayment programs.
 If you have any questions or concerns regarding how to post positions, please contact Marisol Meyer at Marisol.Meyer@doh.nj.gov.